 Getting your new Canvas site

-Instructors gain access to their future Canvas course sites in mid-October and mid-March of each academic year.
+Instructors gain access to their future Canvas course sites on October 15th and March 15th each academic year.
 Each new course site comes with our standard set of academic tools enabled, such as Canvas Modules and Zoom.

 Getting Started